jonsungwoo/jonsungwoo.github.io/_posts/2025-04-25-autonomous-hockey-robot.markdown

 website:
 video: https://youtu.be/D3I7RKqEJu8
 ---
-Designed a Autonomous Hockey Playing Robot integrating battery, DC motors, a fan, pixy camera, sensor, ultrasound sensors, and Xbee sensors
+Designed a Autonomous Hockey Playing Robot integrating battery, DC motors, a fan, pixy camera, IMU sensor, ultrasonic sensors, and Xbee(wireless communication) sensors.
+It detects the color of the puck and uses PID state machine to perfom the task.